alexlangberg/node-goldwasher/README.md

 6. Optionally discard keywords that match an external array of keywords (see the folder stop_words).
 7. Extract the nearest URL of the closest link.
 8. Extract the tag type of the matched target.
-9. Index all nuggets in the order they were found.
+9. Index all nugget positions in the order they were found.

 The returned nuggets include the object properties: